johan-akerman/SpotifyTranscripts/README.md

 ## ⚙️ Technologies used
 I wanted to get more into backend development and Python so instead of finding a plug-and-play web api for speech recognition, I decided to do some overengineering by building my own API.

+More specifically, my API makes a call to the Spotify API and downloads the requested podcast.
+In order to show the subtitles at the right time when playing the podcast, we need to get the start- and end time of each word or sentence.
+This turned out to be trickier than expected...

-More specifically, my API downloads a podcast in mp3 format and converts it into wov format.
-The wov file is divided into sentences (multiple smaller audio files) by listening for a silence that indicates the end of a sentence  (500 ms of audio below 14 decibels).
-Each new smaller audio file is sent into the Google Speech Recognition API that converts speech to text.
+To solve the problem, I divided the original audio file into multiple smaller ones.
+To eliminate the risk of cutting the audio file mid sentence, my API listens for a silence of 500ms below 14 decibels before cutting.
+By doing this, I was able to measure the duration of each smaller audio file and as a result, calculate a start- and endtime of each sentence.
+Each new smaller audio file is sent to the Google Speech Recognition API that converts speech to text.
 As a result, my API returns each transcribed sentence together with it's start- and endtime.

 The backend is connected to a frontend through Flask.
 The frontend is built in React and styled with Tailwind CSS.
-The data for each Podcast episode is fetched with the Spotify Web API.

 ## 📸 Screenshots
 <img src="/misc/readme/1.png"